indra622/ailab-asr/README.md

 ## Getting started

-It is presented in [This webpage](https://indra622.github.io/ailab-asr/demos/demo.html) (Korean Only)
+It is presented in [this webpage](https://indra622.github.io/ailab-asr/demos/demo.html) (Korean Only)

 ## License